Construction of propagators for divisible dynamical maps: Introduction

 The evolution of open quantum systems \cite{Open1,Open2} attracts a lot attention due to rapidly developing modern fields of science and quantum technologies like quantum communication or quantum computation \cite{QIT}.
 Any quantum evolution is represented by a {\em quantum dynamical map}, that is, a continuous family of linear maps $\{\Lambda_t\}_{t\geq 0}$

-where $\LH$ denotes the space of linear operators acting on the system's Hilbert space $\mathcal{H}$.
+where $\LH$ denotes the space of linear operators acting on the system's Hilbert space $\mathcal{H}$ (considered to be finite dimensional, in this paper).
 One requires that for any $t\geq 0$ the map $\Lambda_t$ is completely positive and trace-preserving (CPTP) \cite{Paulsen,Stormer,Wolf}.
 Moreover, it satisfies the standard initial condition $\Lambda_{t=0}={\rm id}$, where ${\rm id}$ denotes the identity map in $\LH$.
 Hence, for any $t \geq 0$ the map $\Lambda_t$ represents a quantum channel, a basic object of quantum information \cite{QIT,Wolf}.

 Very often one also considers a different scenario: time-discrete dynamical map $\{\Lambda_n\}_{n \geq 0}$, where $n=0,1,\ldots$, and $\Lambda_n : \mathrm{L}(\mathcal{H}_0) \to \mathrm{L}(\mathcal{H}_n)$, where $\mathcal{H}_n$ is a Hilbert space at `time' $n$.
 In principle for different $n$ the corresponding Hilbert space may be different.
 Such scenario is important to deal with many processes like encodings, decodings, quantum measurement, and many others.
 In this paper we consider both time-continuous and time-discrete scenarios.